 |Hispanic or Latino||3,096|

-Americans aren’t the only ones with an interest in Health Science.
+Health Science appeals to people across the globe.
 About 1.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia